saloniamatteo/csnake/README.md

 left of the screen, at the same y-coordinate of the food. (x = 0, y = screen_y / 2)

 You can also pause the game by pressing <kbd>Esc</kbd>.

+You can adjust the difficulty by running `./csnake -d <diff>`, where diff is between 0 and 3.
+For more details about flags & difficulty values, run `./csnake -h`.

+Also, if you're a developer, and/or you want to know more about the insides of `csnake`, read Csnake's Developer Documentation in `csnake-doc.rst`.

 ## Screenshots
 Start Screen